wrenfannin/CoxRemote/README.md

-### Project allowing a phone to send text prompts straight to the boat's cox.
+### Project allowing a phone to send text prompts straight to the boat's cox or bowman.